CS-SI/Orekit/src/site/markdown/index.md

         * ground at night
         * impulse maneuvers occurrence
         * geomagnetic intensity
+		* extremum approach for TCA (Time of Closest Approach) computing
     * possibility of slightly shifting events in time (for example to switch from solar pointing mode to something else a few minutes before eclipse entry and reverting to solar pointing mode a few minutes after eclipse exit)